 7.1 Test Specimens

-7.1.1 The specimen shall weigh approximately 5 to 20 mg.
+7.1.1 The specimen shall weigh approximately 5 mg to 20 mg.
 The test specimens shall be stored carefully and protected against deformation, heating, and exposure to ultraviolet light, which can cause changes to the material properties of the test specimens.
 The number of test specimens shall be at least three, taken from the as-produced bar of the same lot.

-7.1.2 Test specimen shall be prepared as follows.
+7.1.2 Test specimen shall be prepared as follows:

 Prepare a hardened resin sample by mixing resin and hardener as per manufacturer recommendations;